WeAreAcademy/mark-react-proj--baby-names-solution/README.md

 A sample solution to the baby names project.
 React, with TypeScript.

-# Getting Started with Create React App
+# Original documentation from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).